 If you are looking for ways to engage and communicate with your workforce beyond the traditional communication channels like emails or notices, it is time you wake up to the enterprise Video Platform.

 The adaptive streaming of videos on smartphones and tablets has made video content easily accessible for users.
 This has further given rise to the demand for video within enterprises.
-Video platforms are emerging as a potentially powerful tool for communications and a new channel for accessing a wide variety of content, such as training materials, onboarding of new employees, inductions, and more.
+Enterprise Video platforms are emerging as a potentially powerful tool for communications and a new channel for accessing a wide variety of content, such as training materials, on boarding of new employees, inductions, and more.

 This certainly is not an isolated example.
 Organizations across the globe are fast turning to video to deliver training and development, facilitate collaboration between employees, and empower their senior management to communicate with their workforce.
 Many of them have already recognized the effectiveness of a social video platform in engaging employees by letting them upload videos and expect responses from their colleagues in the form of likes, shares, and comments.